peteshadbolt/abp/README.md

 $ abpserver
 Listening on port 5000 for clients..
 ```
-Then browse to `http://localhost:5001/` (in some circumstances `abp` will automatically pop a browser window).
+Then browse to `http://localhost:5001/`.
+Alternatively, `abpserver -v` will automatically pop a browser window.

 Now, in another terminal, use `abp.fancy.GraphState` to run a Clifford circuit: